Our planet is currently going through a social and ecological crisis that is not gonna end unless we change our lifestyles and especially our diet.

 Crickets are black or brown insects measuring about 10 millimetres long.
 Naturally found in soil, vegetation of fields or flower beds, they feed mainly on leaves, plants and grains.

-Naak’s cricket powder comes from "Entomo Farms", located close to Peterborough, Ontario.
+Näak’s cricket powder comes from "Entomo Farms", located in Southern Ontario.
 It is the biggest cricket farm in North America.
 They raise Gryllodes sigillatus, a cricket specie common in the southern United States.

 Entomo Farms offers crickets an environment similar to their natural habitat.
 Crickets like to live in a dark, warm places.
 They are raised in a 60,000 square feet (approximately 5600 m2) barn, which hosts nearly 100 million insects.

-Once crickets reached adulthood, after 6 weeks, they are brought to a kitchen to be cleaned with clean water.
+Once crickets reach adulthood (after 6 weeks of life), they are brought to a kitchen to be cleaned with clean water.
 Once euthanized, they are roasted in an oven at 225 degrees Fahrenheit.
 Finally, they are grounded into a fine powder: cricket powder.

-It is estimated that the world population will exceed 9 billion people by 30 years.
+As mentioned previously, it is estimated that the world population will soon exceed 9 billion people.
 It will then be necessary to almost double the food production to meet these rising needs.
 However, the current means of production are nearly insufficient to feed the present population, and cannot be intensified.

-The major problem lies in the growing demand for animal proteins.
+The major problem lies in the growing demand for animal protein.
 Their production requires lots of space, mainly for forage crops, (crops to feed animals).
 It also has a significant impact on the environment.
 Currently, two-thirds of the arable lands are used for farming.
-These latter are therefore inducing a waste of resources that could be used for better purposes, if an alternative to traditional animal proteins was found.
+This is therefore inducing a waste of resources that could be used for better purposes, if an alternative to traditional animal protein was found.
 With the growth of the world population, this alternative will quickly become a necessity.
-The method of production, but also our habits of consumption, will have to be rethought and gradually corrected.
+The method of production, but also our consumption habits, will have to be rethought and gradually corrected.

-The solution, or at least the best alternative we have for now: insects, and notably cricket powder.
+The solution, or at least the best alternative we have is insects, and notably cricket powder.
 These little creatures we encounter regularly almost everywhere in the world have indeed an extraordinary potential, both in environmental and nutritional terms!

-In terms of resources consumption, crickets are by far more sustainable than any other traditional farming animals.
-Indeed, as an example, crickets need 12 times less food than beef, 4 times less than pork and 2 times less than poultry, for a same weight gain.
+In terms of resources, crickets are by far more sustainable than any other traditional animal farmed.
+Indeed, as an example, crickets need 12 times less food than beef, 4 times less than pork, and 2 times less than poultry for a same weight gain.

 Furthermore, as one can observe on the graph below, crickets are much more interesting and cost effective to produce than the others animals.

 A great way to discover entomophagy is to consume food products containing cricket powder.
 Indeed, in form of powder and mixed with other ingredients, it is very easy to get delicious products from crickets.
-For example Naak energy bars are made with only 9 natural ingredients and contains 10 g of proteins, coming mainly from crickets!
+As an example, Näak's energy bars are made with roughly 10 natural ingredients and contains 6g of protein, coming mainly from crickets!
+Try now!